Chinese kindergarten investigation: Beijing police detain teacher

 As more details emerged, the government scrambled to respond to the incident.
 Both the national education ministry and the municipal education authority in Beijing have pledged cooperation with the police and swift investigations on their own, with local officials sending a team to the kindergarten.

-CNN sought a direct response from the company and local education officials on Sunday but those calls were not answered.
+CNN sought a direct response from the company and the local education authority on Sunday but those calls were not answered.
 On Friday, attempts to contact the kindergarten and local education officials on site were thwarted by security guards, who said no one would make additional comments beyond previously issued statements.

 Anger on social media